curlybeard/Blackjack-CD-Calc/README.md

 blackjackCDC EV 32 32 32 32 32 32 32 32 32 128
 ```

-**To calculate the EV of all player actions given a player hand and dealer up card:**
+**2) To calculate the EV of all player actions given a player hand and dealer up card:**

 ```
 blackjackCDC HAND <deck composition> <dealer up card> <player card 1> <player card 2>